Bas-99/FinalGradingTool/README.md

 ### Use for development
 For development one needs an IDE to work with the python scripts.
 This project is made with PyCharm, but you are free to use whatever you want.
 The seperate files are made as structured and clean as possible to make it easier to work with.

+For development one can adjust the project to improve the performance or handlability of the project.
+Furthermore one can use the TensorFlowTrainingModle.ipynb file inside the TensorFlowFiles folder to improve the machine learning models or train new models.
+This file is made in google colab, the machine learning models are also trained in this environment (https://colab.research.google.com).
+In google colab one can select the runtime type, which allows acces to powerful GPU's to enhance the training performance for the algorithms.
+The google colab file should be self explanatory to use and improve, furthermore google colab and tensorflow is very well documented.
 ## Usage
 First the guide for the GUI will be discussed.
 When running the application, the Home screen listed in the figure above will pop up.
 From here you have the following options:
 1. Directory Setup